AlfrescoLabs/chef-alfresco-installer/README.md

 java-wrapper Cookbook
 ======================
-This is a wrapper cookbook for java modified to fit the alfresco internal process.
+This is a wrapper cookbook for java modified to fit the alfresco internal testing process.
 It currently installs java from a local repository.

-This is an experimental cookbook!!!

 Requirements
 ------------